Memorial’s Festival of Trees Sets Record, Raises More Than $384,000

-The family-friendly event continues to be a success because of the support of generous sponsors, talented designers, dedicated committee members and more than 1,000 volunteers who staff the nine-day event, said Amanda Johnson, event manager of the Memorial Medical Center Foundation.
+The family friendly event continues to be a success because of the support of generous sponsors, talented designers, dedicated committee members and more than 1,000 volunteers who staff the nine-day event, said Amanda Johnson, event manager for the Memorial Medical Center Foundation.

-“I am thrilled with the results of Memorial’s 2016 Festival of Trees.
-Not only did we set a record in how much we raised, but we saw an increase in sponsorships, our designers created hundreds of unique items for attendees to enjoy, and our volunteers gave their time to help everything run smoothly,” Johnson said.
-“I love that the festival has become a tradition for people throughout central Illinois.
-They come out year after year to enjoy the beautifully designed items, hear talented performers and get into the holiday spirit while helping raise money for healthcare grants the Memorial Medical Center Foundation awards each spring.”
+“The results of Memorial’s 2017 Festival of Trees are very impressive.
+Not only did we set a record in how much we raised, we also saw an increase in sponsorships and we had a wait list for our design opportunities,” Johnson said.
+“The festival has become a tradition in many ways for people throughout central Illinois.
+They volunteer, they perform on the entertainment stage and they come out to enjoy the beautifully designed items and get into the holiday spirit.
+All the while helping us raise money for grants the Memorial Medical Center Foundation awards each spring.”

-The 28th annual Festival of Trees will be Nov.
-18-26.
+The 29th annual Festival of Trees will be Nov.
+17-25.
 The Gala will be Saturday, Nov.
-11. Stephanie Kent is the chair.
-The theme will be “Skates, Sleds and Snow,” and the colors will be blue, white and brown.
+10. The theme will be “Holidays Through Our History” and will celebrate Illinois’ bicentennial.